pytchlang/pytch-build/doc/source/makesite/making-deployment-zipfile.rst

   ./make.sh

 will build the deployment zipfile.
-If the repo is currently checked out at ``develop``, a beta zipfile is made, otherwise the repo should be at a tagged commit on ``releases``, and a release zipfile is made.
+If the repo is currently checked out at ``releases``, there must also be a tag on that commit, and a release zipfile is made.
+Otherwise a beta zipfile is made.

 The name of the zipfile is emitted to stdout, allowing usage like